2023 Most Popular Allied Health Services Associate Degree Trade Schools in Illinois

 About 80% of the students majoring in medical assisting at the school are women while 20% are male.

-Out of the 31 schools in Illinois that were part of this year’s ranking, Lewis and Clark Community College landed the # 5 spot on the list.
-Located in the small suburb of Godfrey, Lewis and Clark Community College is a public school with a small student population.
+The in-demand associate degree programs at Lewis and Clark Community College helped the school earn the #5 place on this year’s ranking of the most popular allied health & medical assisting services schools in Illinois.
+Located in the small suburb of Godfrey, Lewis and Clark Community College is a public college with a small student population.

 Of the 30 students majoring in medical assisting at Lewis and Clark Community College, 7% are male and 93% are female.